-We combine both these datasets with information on location fundamentals using a range of sources that we briefly summarise here.
-To calculate regional location fundamentals, we match Rosés and Wolf (2020) with a shapefile at the NUTS2 level provided by the authors and the data from DOSE with shapefiles from GADM (2024).
-These shapefiles allow us to calculate regional fundamentals, such as potential caloric yield (Galor and Özak, 2015, 2016), average elevation and terrain ruggedness (Amante and Eakins, 2009), proximity to major rivers, and distance to coastlines using Natural Earth data.
-As a proxy for a location's market access, we calculate the inverse average distance to all other regions.3
+We combine the data on regional GDP per capita with information on location fundamentals using a range of sources that we briefly summarise here.
+To calculate regional location fundamentals, we match Rosés and Wolf (2020) with a shapefile at the NUTS2 level provided by the authors and the data from DOSE and Klein (2018) with shapefiles from GADM (2024).
+These shapefiles allow us to match the regions to location fundamentals, such as potential caloric yield (Galor and Özak, 2015, 2016), average elevation and terrain ruggedness (Amante and Eakins, 2009), proximity to major rivers, and distance to coastlines using data from Natural Earth.
+As a proxy for a location's market access, we calculate the average inverse distance to all other regions.3 Lastly, in the cases where we make comparisons to rates of convergence of GDP per capita at the national level, we use data from Bolt and Van Zanden (2024).

-3Specifically, $mp_j = \sum{i=1}^{R} d{ji}^{-1}$ where R denotes the number of regions.
+3Specifically, $mp_j = \sum{i=1}^R d{ji}^{-1}$ where R denotes the number of regions.
 For Western Europe R denotes all regions in Western Europe.
 For the remaining countries R denotes